vijilAI/docs/source/cli/commands.md

 `vijil describe evaluation`

-Checks the status/detail of any job by ID.
+Checks the status/detail of any evaluation by ID.

 **Arguments**
 | Name | Possible values | Usage/Description